+Source: PHE Health Profiles, Hospital Episode Statistics (HES)

+Drug treatment

-Source: PHE Health Profiles, Hospital Episode Statistics (HES) Drug treatment The successful completion of drug treatment for opiate users is measured by the number of users of opiates that left drug treatment successfully (free of drug(s) of dependence) who do not then re-present to treatment again within 6 months as a percentage of the total number of opiate users in treatment.
-Croydon's success rate has improved over the last year and is in line with the London and better than the national average.
+The successful completion of drug treatment for opiate users is measured by the number of users of opiates that left drug treatment successfully (free of drug(s) of dependence) who do not then re-present to treatment again within 6 months as a percentage of the total number of opiate users in treatment.

+Latest figures show that Croydon's success rate has improved in line with London and better than the national average.

 Figure 13 - Successful completion of drug treatment - opiate users